CIROH-Snow/snow_sensing/README.md

 * Setting up and wiring the hardware for a station
 * Programming your station for data collection and communication

-**NOTE:** Programming the snow stations is done after the hardware has been set up, so follow the hardware setup instructions before attempting to program your dataloggers.
-There are a couple of steps in the hardware setup that specifically tell you to program something (such as programming the soil sensors before burying them).
-In that case, the instructions will explicitly tell you where to find the code necessary and what steps to take before continuing the hardware setup.

 ## Repository Structure

 ### hardware